Skip to main content

 Use when ✓Avoid when ✗

-+Use where regulation or policy demands a named human on the commit (clinical orders, legal filings, hiring decisions) so the audit trail attributes the action to a person, not the model.Without a UI that exposes the agent's rationale, the proposed arguments, and the consequences of approval, reviewers default to clicking yes and the gate becomes ceremony rather than control.
++Required where regulation or policy demands a named human on the commit (clinical orders, legal filings, hiring decisions) so the audit trail attributes the action to a person, not the model.Without a UI that exposes the agent's rationale, the proposed arguments, and the consequences of approval, reviewers default to clicking yes and the gate becomes ceremony rather than control.

-+Reach for it when the task is rare or low-volume enough that a queue of pending approvals stays small, and a reviewer answers within the trust budget of the upstream caller.When the upstream caller cannot tolerate the wall-clock latency of an asynchronous approval round-trip (interactive chat, real-time pipelines), automated Guardrails or a policy-bound autonomous policy is the right shape.
++A good fit when the task is rare or low-volume enough that a queue of pending approvals stays small, and a reviewer answers within the trust budget of the upstream caller.When the upstream caller cannot tolerate the wall-clock latency of an asynchronous approval round-trip (interactive chat, real-time pipelines), automated Guardrails or a policy-bound autonomous policy is the right shape.

 In the wild